 Zeynep Nettekoven is a Lecturer of Economics and academic program coordinator at the German-Israeli International Certificate Program at Europäische Akademie der Arbeit at the University Frankfurt am Main.

 Henriette Neumann heads the Division European and International Economic Policy of the German Con-federation of Trade Unions (DGB).
 There she supervises and coordinates topics such as the reform of the European Economic and Monetary Union, European Governance and economic policies in Germany.

-Christoph Paetz is currently doing his PhD in a doctoral programme at the Macroeconomic Policy Institute (IMK) in the Hans-Boeckler Foundation and the University of Duisburg-Essen on the effects of fiscal rules.
-Before that, he studied from 2009 to 2014 at the Berlin School of Economics and Law, first Economics (B.A.) and afterwards International Economics (M.A.).
+Christoph Paetz is working as a senior researcher at the Macroeconomic Policy Institute (IMK) in the Hans-Boeckler Foundation and is currently doing his PhD at the University of Duisburg-Essen on the effects of fiscal rules.
+His research interests are tax and fiscal policies, fiscal rules and macroeconomic performance.

 From 1993 until 2014, Dr. Jan Priewe was professor of economics at Hochschule für Technik und Wirtschaft Berlin – University of Applied Sciences.
 After retirement in 2014 he continued to teach at HTW Berlin as a free-lance lecturer and is a member of the Research Cluster “Money, Trade, Finance and Development”.
 In 2014 he was appointed Senior Research Fellow at Macroeconomic Policy Institute (IMK within the Hans-Böckler-Foundation in Düsseldorf.